 Harvard University’s policy is to make decisions on the basis of the individual’s qualifications to contribute to Harvard’s educational objectives and institutional needs.
 It is unlawful, and contrary to Harvard University policy, to discriminate against individuals on the basis of race, color, gender, sexual orientation, religion, age, national or ethnic origin, political beliefs, veteran status, or disability unrelated to job or course of study requirements.

 Division of Medical Sciences students receive full tuition and stipend support while they are enrolled and making satisfactory progress toward the PhD degree.
 The division strongly encourages applicants to apply for support from extramural agencies.
 Students who receive competitively funded extramural fellowships, which will be used toward our student support upon matriculating to our programs, may be eligible to receive an additional educational allowance from the division.

 The Longwood Medical Area

-Adjacent to the Medical School are the Harvard School of Public Health, and the Countway Medical Library.
+Adjacent to the Medical School are the Harvard T.H.
+Chan School of Public Health, and the Countway Medical Library.
 The Countway is one of the most complete biomedical research collections in the country.
 There are also the research laboratories of the affiliated hospitals and institutes.
-Free shuttle buses link the area with places such as MIT, MGH and Harvard Square in Cambridge.
+Free shuttle buses link the area with places such as MIT, MGH, and Harvard Square in Cambridge.
 Many students live near the Medical School, or in neighboring Brookline.
 Others find affordable housing elsewhere in Boston or in Cambridge.
 Harvard University provides dormitories for married students and graduate students in Cambridge.
 University housing is also available for single students in Vanderbilt Hall at the Medical School.
 Vanderbilt Hall also houses some athletic facilities and a branch of the University Health Services.
 The Medical Education Center houses the office of the Division of Medical Sciences and its graduate student lounge.

 Programs and Disciplines